microsoft/VoTT/README.md

     **Navigation**: users can navigate between video frames by using the ![prev-nxt](media/prev-next.png) buttons, the left/right arrow keys, or the video skip bar
      - Tags are auto-saved each time a frame is changed

- 5. Export image directory tags Tags using the Object Detection Menu or Ctrl/Cmd + E
+ 5. Export Image directory tags Tags using the Object Detection Menu or Ctrl/Cmd + E

     ![]( media/5_Export.jpg)